owntone/owntone-server/INSTALL.md

-# Installation instructions for forked-daapd
+# Installation instructions for owntone-server

-This document contains instructions for installing forked-daapd from the git tree.
+This document contains instructions for installing owntone-server from the git tree.

-The source for this version of forked-daapd can be found here:
+The source for this version of owntone-server can be found here:
 [owntone/owntone-server](https://github.com/owntone/owntone-server.git)

 ## Quick version for Raspbian (Raspberry Pi)

 See the instructions here:
-[Improved forked-daapd (iTunes server) -
+[owntone server (iTunes server) -
 Raspberry Pi Forums](http://www.raspberrypi.org/phpBB3/viewtopic.php?t=49928)

 ## Quick version for Debian/Ubuntu users